 For kids who need more intensive guidance, experts suggest using “social scripts,” or simple everyday conversations that kids can practice with their parents.
 You can work with your child’s doctor or behavioral therapist to select appropriate scripts and develop a strategy for rehearsing and implementing them.
 Social scripts are especially helpful for children on the autism spectrum who need to deliberately learn key social skills, such as establishing eye contact and responding to the moods of others.

 Finally, if your child has been having a hard time making friends, Dr. Rooney suggests setting up a meeting with their teacher.
 “Often kids will say ‘everyone hates me,’ but they may not be able to describe what’s going on.”
 Teachers can give a better sense of your child’s peer interactions and suggest more positive classmates for after-school playdates.

 Practice during playdates

 Supervised playdates are a great way for children to build their social muscles.
 Dr. Rooney suggests that parents spend some time before playdates reviewing social cues with their children.
 Some activities for playdate-prep include:

 - Talk with your child about what it means to be a good host.
 What will your child do to make their guests feel comfortable?

 - Have your child pick out a few games in advance.
 How will your child know when it’s time to move on to the next game?

 - Ask your child how they’ll know if guests are having a good time.
 Are they smiling?
 Laughing?

-As long as the children don’t veer into play that’s outright dangerous, let the playdate unfold as it may, recommends Jamie Howard, PhD, a clinical psychologist at the Child Mind Institute.
+As long as the children don’t veer into play that’s outright dangerous, let the playdate unfold as it may, recommends Jamie Howard, PhD, a clinical advisor to the Child Mind Institute.
 Children learn from the natural consequences of their actions, which is why it’s so important to let them practice socializing in a warm, supportive setting.

 And when you review how it went, focus on the good behaviors you want to reinforce.
 “Kids are more motivated by praise than by avoiding criticism,” says Dr. Howard.
 “Specific, labeled praise is most helpful.
 Instead of ‘good job,’ say, ‘you shared very well with your friend.’”